chainstack/graph-deployment/helmfile/README.md

 ```

 ## Securely store values in repository

-You can install [helm-secret](https://github.com/jkroepke/helm-secrets) if you want to store your helm values containing secrets inside git repository in encrypted form.
+You can install [helm-secret](https://github.com/jkroepke/helm-secrets) if you want to store your Helm values containing secrets inside git repository in encrypted form.

-helm-secret readme covers how to use it proper way.
+The helm-secret README covers how to use it the proper way.

-## Potential Installation Bugs and Troubleshooting
+## Potential installation bugs and troubleshooting

-### Monitoring Infrastructure Not Present
+### Monitoring infrastructure not present

 ```
 Error: Failed to render chart: exit status 1: Error: unable to build kubernetes objects from release manifest: unable to recognize "": no matches for kind "ServiceMonitor" in version "monitoring.coreos.com/v1"
 ```

-If you experienced the error above, it means you do not have the monitoring infrastructure components configured.
+This means you do not have the monitoring infrastructure components configured.

-See `INFRA_README.md` for setup instructions.
+See `INFRA_README.md` for the setup instructions.

-If monitoring is not a priority or desired feature you can do away with it.
-Under the `values` folder, set monitoring to false in affected files.
+If monitoring is not a priority or desired feature, you can do away with it.
+Under the `values` directory, set `monitoring` to `false` in the affected files.

 ```
 monitoring:
   enabled: false
 ```

-### Timeouts and Pods experiencing `CrashLoopBackOff`
+### Timeouts and pods experiencing `CrashLoopBackOff`

-Should timeouts be experienced or if you noticed that some pods are experiencing `CrashLoopBackOff` errors when you run `kubectl get pods -n <namespace>`,
+If you get timeouts or if some pods get the `CrashLoopBackOff` errors when you run `kubectl get pods -n <namespace>`,
-it suggests that there are configuration errors.
+this means there are configuration errors.

-Some possible errors could be
+Possible causes:

-Don't forget to fill in the `config.chains` value in the `values/graphprotocol-node*` file.
+* Missing the `config.chains` value in the `values/graphprotocol-node*` file.